Kate Middleton Forbidding Prince William From Solo Travel? Not Quite [Debunked]

-Kate Middleton and Prince William appear to be a couple to emulate in a number of ways from their adoration and affection for one another to that for their little prince and princess.
-The pair always make appearances looking pulled together and classy yet a recent story that surfaced about Prince William’s solo travels and party- boy ways caused royal watchers and media members to wonder whether it has all been a facade after the prince was spotted in the company of a stunning model and also caught in a video dancing at a club while on a ski trip in Switzerland.
+Kate Middleton and Prince William appear to be a couple to emulate in a number of ways, from their adoration and affection for one another to the love they share for their little prince and princess.
+The pair always make appearances looking pulled together and classy, yet a recent story that surfaced about Prince William’s solo travels and party-boy ways caused royal watchers and media members to wonder whether it has all been a facade.
+According to reports, the prince was spotted in the company of a stunning model and also caught in a video dancing at a club while on a ski trip in Switzerland.

 The future king’s choice to travel for pleasure without his stunning wife raised eyebrows enough, but the footage that resulted from the getaway led to speculation that the couple was in trouble.
-Additionally it was shared that Middleton was not pleased about William’s choices.
+Additionally, it was shared that Middleton was not pleased about William’s choices.

-Since this point a new rumor has surfaced that Prince William is now being forbidden by the Duchess to travel on his own.
-The most recent rumor was ignited by the tabloid the National Enquirer and has been debunked by the gossip policing site, Gossip Cop.
+Since then, a new rumor has surfaced that Prince William is now being forbidden by the Duchess to travel on his own.
+The most recent rumor was ignited by the tabloid the National Enquirer and has been debunked by the gossip policing site Gossip Cop.
 The publication reminds of the ludicrous claims made by the tabloid this past week.

 “‘Kate Puts Wild William On A Short Leash,’ blares an alarming headline from this week’s National Enquirer, which goes on to claim the Duke of Cambridge can ‘no longer travel alone’ following his recent ski trip with his friends in Switzerland.
 A so-called ‘source’ tells the outlet, ‘Kate was furious when she saw the pictures.
 These boys-only skiing trips are a thing of the past.'”

-The often- inaccurate tabloid then goes on to state that Middleton is the one who “wears the trousers ” in the royal marriage, and relays supposed words of the source who said “She found his behavior humiliating and William will be made to pay.”
+The often-inaccurate tabloid then goes on to state that Middleton is the one who “wears the trousers ” in the royal marriage and relays supposed words of the source, who said, “She found his behavior humiliating and William will be made to pay.”

 Kate Middleton Forbidding Prince William From… https://t.co/XxGgJeumTg #Uncategorized #CelebrityRumors #KateMiddleton #NationalEnquirer pic.twitter.com/th0lxHziNu